VA Benefits — Chapter 33: Post-9/11 GI Bill®

 *Processing time-frame may increase during peak enrollment periods.

 Step 5: U.S. Department of Veterans Affairs processes enrollment certification and releases funds

 The U.S. Department of Veterans Affairs will process our enrollment certification and will release funds for your tuition and fees to Liberty University.
 Once Liberty University receives the funds for your tuition and fees from the U.S. Department of Veterans Affairs, we will post the funds to your student account and/or fully authorize the projected credit on your account.

 The U.S. Department of Veterans Affairs will also release the funds for the books and the living stipend (BAH), if the student is eligible.
 The books stipend and BAH are paid directly to you based on the information given to the U.S. Department of Veterans Affairs (i.e. address or bank information on VONAPP or application form).

-Includes information about the Books and Supplies Stipend, BAH, Financial Check-in and more.
+Please review the Important Information & FAQ page for Post-9/11 GI Bill to help address any questions you may have.
+This page includes information about the Books and Supplies Stipend, BAH, Financial Check-in and more.

-Please review our Policies page.
+Please also review our Policies page.
 This page includes policies on Withdrawal, Advanced Pay, Remedial Courses and more.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at http://www.benefits.va.gov/gibill.